 - evaluate poetry with the Voicethread web tool and IOS app.

 - use this heart shaped word cloud tool to share what they love about the subject matter.

-- view animated text poetry like Television is a Drug then create their own animated text poetry presentations with multimedia tools like Powtoon, Thinglink Video, 30 Hands, Tell Me About This (IOS), Narrable (IOS), and Fotobabble.
+- view animated text poetry like Television is a Drug then create their own animated text poetry presentations with multimedia tools like Powtoon, Thinglink Video, 30 Hands, Tell Me About This (IOS), and Narrable (IOS).

 - create talking avatars to recite their poetry with Adobe Voice, Yakit for Kids, Tellagami, and Voki.

 - create sonnets with the the Poetry Engine, an online interactive.

 - create their own magnetic poetry with these themed sets (mustache, nature, geek, love and poet).

 - Here’s the Youtube video of my webinar on creating poetry with digital tools.

 - Here’s my poem, A Brown Cinderella, and lesson plans to go with it.

 - Poetry and Video Lesson Plans by Lesson Stream

 Find the tools listed above and many more resources in the bookmarks below.